emilyJLin95/jekyll_workshop/README.md

 6. [Customize your Theme](#customize-a-theme)
 7. [Deploy to Github Pages](#deploy-to-github-pages)

+Be sure to look out for the following notations:
+:computer: run in terminal
+:rocket: this is a key step
+:warning: watch out!
+:question: explanation section- what is going on here?
+:white_check_mark: checkpoint reached!

 ## Getting started

 Before you start using jekyll, you need to install it first!
 The instructions for mac and windows installation are below.